 - To monitor your own progress by ensuring that assessments are submitted in a timely manner.

 - To utilise facilities and The Graphic Design School publications with respect and to honour our copyrights and prevent our publication from being distributed to unauthorised persons.

 The Graphic Design School is committed to ensuring that the training and assessment environment is free from discrimination and harassment.
-We are the caring, equalitarian, religious and politically neutral variety at The Graphic Design School.
+We are of the caring, egalitarian, religious and politically neutral variety at The Graphic Design School.
 You will find your fellow students and the faculty are kind, inquisitive, informative, sometimes humorous and often inspiring.
-Student support forum discussions are conducted with open and honest communication.
+Student Support & Forum discussions are conducted with open and honest communication.
 We have never had one abusive or rude comment made by a student or staff on the forum, we are very proud of this and find it a rare thing in a forum situation.
-We are however aware that cyber bullying does exist on the world wide web.
+We are however, aware that cyber bullying does exist online.
 Discrimination and harassment will not be tolerated under any circumstances by the school.
 Students should expect fair and friendly behaviour from The Graphic Design School staff and each other.
 Students who feel that they have been discriminated against or harassed should report this information to admin staff.
 This will initiate a complaints handling procedure which will be fair and transparent and will protect your rights as a complainant.

 Should you require any further information you can download our brochure from the website, refer to the website itself, firstname.lastname@example.org or call us on 9918 3285.

 Ask Us Anything!

 We pay respect to Elders past, present and emerging.